LibraryCarpentry/lc-wikidata/episodes/02-Wikidata_underlying_concepts.md

 ## 2\.1 Concepts foundations: ways of storing data

-There are many types of databases, the most common types are:
+There are many types of database structures and systems.
+Two common database types are relational databases and graph databases.
+Understanding the commonalities and differencews between these structures helps to explain the uniqueness of Wikidata's data structure.

-### 2\.1.1 Relational databases:
+### 2\.1.1 Relational databases

 A relational database is a set of formally described related tables from which data can be accessed or reassembled.
 This model organizes data into one or more tables (or "relations") of columns and rows, with a unique key identifying each row. each table/relation represents one "entity type" and these entities are connected via constrained relationships.
 This model is fully structured and mostly uses SQL (Structured Query Language) to retrive and manuplate data.
 Examples: